DS-100/textbook/notebooks/ch17/classification_multiclass.md

 Another type of classification problem is **multilabel classification**, in which each observation can have multiple labels.
 An example would be a document classification system: a document can have positive or negative sentiment, religious or nonreligious content, and liberal or conservative leaning.
 Multilabel problems can also be multiclass; we may want our document classification system to distinguish between a list of genres, or identify the language that the document is written in.

-Because each set of labels in a multilabel classification is mutually exclusive, we may perform multilabel classification by simply training a separate classifier on each set of labels.
+We may perform multilabel classification by simply training a separate classifier on each set of labels.
 To label a new point, we combine each classifier's predictions.

 ## Summary